How to Get Cheap Non-Owner Car Insurance

 The Cheapest Non-Owner Car Insurance for Drivers with an SR-22

 For drivers who have committed a serious driving violation, such as a DUI, you may need proof of insurance, or an SR-22, to get your driver’s license reinstated.
-If you no longer own a car, a non-owner car insurance policy could provide the car insurance you need.
+If you no longer own a car, a non-owner SR-22 car insurance policy could provide the coverage you need.

 To help you get cheap non-owner car insurance, the most affordable company for non-owner car insurance if you have received a DUI is USAA, with a rate of roughly $495 per year.
 However, USAA only offers insurance to active and retired military members and their families.